 This Weight Watchers Beef & Broccoli is also a delicious copycat of my favorite Chinese takeout dish!
-A rich homemade teriyaki sauce and loads of fresh broccoli make this a very healthy dinner option!
-This has quickly become a favorite because you can make it in about 10 minutes.Jump to Recipe
+A rich homemade teriyaki sauce and loads of fresh broccoli make this a very healthy dinner option you can make it in about 10 minutes!

 - Mirin – you can swap with dry white wine or rice vinegar – just add 1/2 tsp sugar for every 1 tbsp of your substitute

-- Hoisin and Fish Sauce – the flavors are similar but I used both in this recipe.
-If you don’t have one/both – just use one if you only have that – or swap with a oyster sauce or a combo of molasses and Worcestershire or soy sauce
+- Hoisin & Fish Sauce – the flavors are similar but I used both in this recipe.
+If you only have one of the two – use that – or swap one with Oyster Sauce.
+You can also sub with a combination of molasses or brown sugar and Worcestershire or Soy sauce

-- Stevia – I used Stevia because of Weight Watchers – but you can swap sugar or your fav sugar substitute
+- Stevia – because this is a WW recipe, I used a sugar substitute – but you can use your fav sugar sub or regular sugar

 What is the best cut of beef for broccoli beef?

 I like to use Shaved Steak for this broccoli stir-fry recipe which I find at Aldi, Kroger or Meijer – which I discovered when I made my Copycat Penn Station Philly Cheesesteak.

 If you can’t find that – I would recommend buying a good cut of steak with some fat to it (I recommend ribeye, NY Strip, flank steak or potentially sirloin – don’t get the leanest cut – be sure to use the tender beef cuts).
 Then, freeze it for a bit so it’s harder and then use a mandolin to make a “shaved” cut.

 This post contains affiliate links which I make a little money on purchases.
 Thanks in advance!
 I am an Amazon associate as well as a member of other affiliate programs.